 Two in three Australians will develop skin cancer before the age of 70.
 The good news is that 95 per cent of skin cancers can be successfully treated if detected early.

-At Bray Park Medical Practice we recognise the importance of your skin health and have developed a specialist Skin Cancer Clinic, headed by our specialist skin cancer GP Dr Lindsay Watson (MBBS, MedBSci MBBS FRACGP
+At Bray Park Medical Practice we recognise the importance of your skin health and offer a skin check service.

 Our Services

-Dr Lindsay Watson holds a special interest in skin care and treatment, focussing on state of the art technology and latest research.
-He brings to the practice a wealth of knowledge and skin cancer experience in the excision of risky moles, skin cancers and other skin conditions such as skin tags, warts and cysts.
-His expertise and commitment in the promotion of skin cancer awareness, and provision of services such as skin cancer checks, has allowed for many early diagnosis and treatments to occur of this preventable disease.
+We have several doctors who have a wealth of knowledge and skin cancer experience in the excision of risky moles, skin cancers and other skin conditions such as skin tags, warts and cysts.
+Their expertise and commitment in the promotion of skin cancer awareness, and provision of services such as skin cancer checks, has allowed for many early diagnosis and treatments to occur of this preventable disease.

-Dr Watson is able to perform a skin cancer check, assess your risks and let you know how often you should receive skin checks.
+Book now for a skin cancer check, the skin doctor will assess your risks and let you know how often you should receive skin checks.

 Our Process